 Clear for 30 minutes, drain and arrange one layer thick on a Teflon-coated cookie sheet.
-Place the jerky in a 325 degree oven for one hour.
+Place the jerky in a 325 degree F oven for one hour to cook the meat.
 At this stage, the meat will be moist and ready to eat.

-For a drier product, reduce the oven temperature to 160 degrees and heat the meat until it reaches the desired dryness.
-Leave the oven door open slightly during this phase to aid moisture loss.
+If a drier product is desired, reduce the oven temperature to 160 degrees F and heat the meat until it reaches the desired dryness.
+Leave the oven door open slightly during this phase to facilitate moisture loss.

-Turkey jerky is subject to rancidity, as are other smoked turkey products.
-If you plan to store it for more than one week, freeze it.
+Because turkey fat is unsaturated, turkey jerky is subject to rancidity as are other smoked turkey products.
+Consequently, store the finished jerky in the freezer for storage periods longer than one week.